velwu/iSchool_Summer2020_proj/README.md

-Please put the topics and links to any relevant content here as your topic proposal.
+Please edit this file and put titles/links to any relevant content in here as your topic proposal.
 We can look at them all and decide which to do when everyone's feeling ready.

+You may propose as many topics as you like.

 ### Topic pending:
 - Kerstin proposes: